jitandrasngh/AzSAPVmPostProvisionCheck/README.md

 3. SQL Server Checks
 4. SAP Registry Checks

-We are working to enhance the report, and script will be updated in few weeks.
+I am working to enhance the report and will be updated frequently.